ahoho/topics/README.md

-# Is Automated Topic Model Evaluation Broken?
+# Topic Model Evaluation

-Package and data to run experiments for [our paper](https://arxiv.org/abs/2107.02173).
+Package and data to run experiments for our NeurIPS paper, [*Is Automated Topic Model Evaluation Broken?*](https://arxiv.org/abs/2107.02173) and our Findings of EMNLP paper, [*Are Neural Topic Models Broken?*](https://aclanthology.org/2022.findings-emnlp.390/)

 Preprocessing & coherence calculations are provided as part of an easy-to-use, well-documented package called `soup-nuts` (see installation and usage instructions below).
 Links to the processed Wikipedia data used in the paper are also listed below.
 We hope that this tool encourages standardized & reproducible topic model evaluation.

+Data is linked for download [below](#download-data)

 Please cite us if you find this package useful, and do not hesitate to create an issue or email us if you have problems!

+If you use the human annotations or preprocessing:
 ```
 @inproceedings{hoyle-etal-2021-automated,
     title = "Is Automated Topic Evaluation Broken?
 The Incoherence of Coherence",